 Majora’s Mask was a bold move for Nintendo.

-A darker, more mature, and challenging title, Majora’s Mask had a slow burn.
+A darker, more mature, and more challenging title, Majora’s Mask had a slow burn.
 It wasn’t as warm and inviting as Ocarina of Time, but it was far more rewarding to those who stuck with it and made the investment.
 If you ask me, everything here was better than its predecessor.

 Star Wars Episode I: Racer

-Episode I: Racer was a bit lacking in terms of presentation value, but it made up for it by delivering an F-Zero-esque experience with a familiar cast of characters.
+Episode I: Racer was a bit lacking in presentation value, but it made up for it by delivering an F-Zero-esque experience with a familiar cast of characters.
 The circuits and tracks were demanding.